-Explanation of Change Description State Cost Local Cost Federal Cost K Multi-tiered System of Support Multi-tiered System of Support (MTSS) is a framework used for targeted support to struggling students.
-MTSS is also designed to help schools identify struggling students early and intervene quickly with supports for academic growth, behavior, social and emotional needs, Salaries and Benefits Supplies and Materials 12,835,012 1,500,000 and absenteeism.
-Currently, MTSS work is primarily performed by Academic Interventionists.
+Explanation of Change Description State Cost Local Cost Federal Cost I. Multi-tiered System of Support Multi-tiered System of Support (MTSS) is a framework used for targeted support to struggling students.
+MTSS is also designed to Salaries and Benefits 12,835,012 help schools identify struggling students early and intervene quickly with supports for academic growth, behavior, social and emotional needs, and absenteeism.
+Supplies and Materials 1,500,000 Currently, MTSS work is primarily performed by Academic Interventionists.
 They directly fill the service gap between the number of students who need academic interventions and the number of students receiving services.
 MTSS Academic Interventionist provide direct learning support and progress monitoring for students who need support in reading and math.
 Federal funding is being allocated to cover the salaries and benefits for 50 interventionists,16 facilitators, and supplies and materials.
-Total Program Expansion and New Initiatives = 11,273,725 41,622,908
+Total Program Expansion and New Initiatives - 805,866 41,622,908